 Here are a few suggestions:

-1. Find a new vet.
-If your vet does not positively interact with your dog before and after a procedure, they don’t deserve your hard earned money.
+Find a new vet.
+If your vet does not positively interact with your dog before and after a procedure, they don’t deserve your hard-earned money.

-3. Desensitize your dog.
-Make vet visits something your dog looks forward to:
+Make vet visits something your dog looks forward to by:

-· Finally, make an appointment with your vet.
+- Finally, make an appointment with your vet.
 Have your dog go into an exam room for nothing more than a basic check-up.
 No shots!
 Nothing invasive.
 Make it a positive experience.
 Lots of focus on your dog, lots of treats and lots of praise.
-It’s worth the price of a visit, to help him or her overcome their fear.
+It’s worth the price of a visit, to help him overcome his fear.

 Follow Karen A. Soukiasian on Facebook